 San Diego Padres reliever stuns MLB world with grand slam in first at-bat

-Dan Camarena probably didn't have grand designs when he stepped into the batter's box against Max Scherzer on Thursday night.
+Dan Camarena probably didn't have grand designs when he stepped into the batter's box against Max Scherzer on Thursday.

-The San Diego Padres journeyman reliever had been called up from Triple-A El Paso earlier in the day, forced to enter the game in the fourth inning after the Washington Nationals roughed up starter Yu Darvish for six runs in three innings.
+The San Diego Padres journeyman reliever had been called up from Triple-A El Paso earlier in the day and forced to enter the game in the fourth inning after the Washington Nationals roughed up starter Yu Darvish for six runs in three innings.

-But the Padres needed him to throw some innings, so with the bases loaded in the fourth, they let him hit.
-And all Camarena hoped to do was make contact.
+The Padres needed Camarena to throw some innings, so with the bases loaded in the fourth, they let him hit.
+All Camarena hoped to do was make contact.

 "In that AB, just trying to put the ball in play in that situation," Camarena said.
 "Especially against Max, that's hard to do.
 I was just trying with everything that I had just to put a ball in play."